Frequently Asked Questions

 Am I required to complete sponsored issues?

 No. All contributions on sponsoredissues.org are donations, not contracts or bounties.
 You have no formal obligation to resolve funded issues in any particular timeframe (or at all).
-The funding is meant to help encourage and prioritize work, not create legal obligations.
+The funding is only meant as user feedback, to help encourage and prioritize the work.

 For Users/Donors